 What should you do if you find holes in clothes in your closet?

 First and foremost, you will need to identify the type of hole-causing insect you are dealing with.
 Then, it is time to conduct an infestation elimination.
 If you have Clothes Moths, there are many effective elimination techniques to try.
-Fumigation, moth killing sprays, Moth Traps, and other methods are readily available.
+Fumigation, Moth Killing Sprays, Clothes Moth Traps, and other methods are readily available.
 Freeze clothing items for 72 hours to kill larvae or eggs.
 Then, clean everything with a solution of water and vinegar.
-Finally, hang moth-deterrent sachets to keep moths from coming back and position Moth Traps in areas where moths are present, and if inclined, use moth-deterrent sachets in between clothing (don't hang or place in close proximity to your pheromone clothes moth traps).
+Finally, Clothes Moth Traps in areas where moths are present, and if inclined, use moth-deterrent sachets in between clothing (don't hang or place in close proximity to your pheromone clothes moth traps).

 Want to make sure there’ll be no more holes in your clothes?